VOLUNTEER

 In addition to volunteering in our farm, food, or nutrition ed. programs, CCFB has other areas for volunteers to serve in.
 Whether helping to staff events, providing general maintenance, running our front desk, or driving one of our delivery trucks, dedicated volunteers make our everyday operations possible.

-Our facility would fail to run smoothly without the assistance of our receptionists.
-They are responsible for answering and directing our phone calls, filing paperwork, data entry, customer service, light cleaning and greeting all those who walk through our front door.
-Shifts are available Monday-Friday, between the hours of 8:00 am to 4:00 pm.
+• Our facility would fail to run smoothly without the assistance of our receptionists.
+They are responsible for answering and directing phone calls, filing, data entry, customer service, light cleaning and greeting folks who walk through our front doors.
+Shifts are available Monday – Friday from 9am – 12:30pm and 12:30pm – 4pm.
+We ask for a 6-month commitment for this role.

 Volunteer of the Year Spotlight!